electron-userland/electron-builder/README.md

 Real project example — [onshape-desktop-shell](https://github.com/develar/onshape-desktop-shell).

-Consider to use `nsis` target for Windows ([auto-update](https://github.com/electron-userland/electron-builder/issues/529) will be implemented this month) for new projects.

 # Configuration

 See [options](https://github.com/electron-userland/electron-builder/wiki/Options) for a full reference but consider following the simple guide outlined below first.